Growth and/or Inequality? Preparing for the Future

 First Session: Keynote Lectures

-Prof. David Weil, Brown University: Robots, Prosperity, and Inequality
+Prof. David Weil, Brown University: Technology, Economic Growth, and Inequality (Click for his presentation)

 Response from Dr. Daniel Gottlieb, Former Deputy Director General of Research and Planning at the National Insurance Institute